rfordatascience/tidytuesday/data/curated/template/instructions.md

 * An article about the dataset or that uses the dataset
 * At least one image related to or using the dataset

-More complete instructions for choosing a dataset will be available elsewhere soon.

 ## Prepare your repository

 To submit datasets, we use a fork/branch approach.
 You're going to fork this repository, and then create a branch in your forked repository to submit the pull request.

 1. Fork the tidytuesday repository (this one).
-We will have instructions soon that don't involve copying the entire TidyTuesday repository (which is huge), but for now we're starting from the full thing.
 2. Create a new branch in that fork, with something similar to the name of the dataset you're submitting.
 For instance if it's a dataset on American baseball, something like "american-baseball"" or "baseball" works.
 3. Do the next steps in this fork/branch.